 Every coach that is part of the team will need a concussion certificate.
 Each Tournament Director will be responsible for checking a copy of the concussion certificates from every coach on a team prior to the team's first game of the tournament.
+Responsible adults must supervise teams at all times, on and off the field.
+Only 4 coaches/scorekeeper (adults) are allowed in the dugout during the game.
+Every adult in the dugout must have a concussion certificate and Child Safety Abuse Awareness certificate to be listed on the official Roster.
+Only one batboy allowed per game.
+The tournament director reserves the right to limit the number of coaches per team per game.

-(Coaches should keep this concussion certificate with the player's birth certificates).
-Coaches who do not complete the training course or do not have a copy of the certificate will be ineligible to coach.
+(Coaches should keep their concussion & abuse awareness certificates with the player's birth certificates).
+Coaches who do not complete the training courses or do not have a copy of the certificates will be ineligible to coach.